MoreloNetwork/blockchain-explorer/README.md

 alias mrlblockstestnet='~/blockchain-explorer/build/mrlblocks -t --port 8082 --mainnet-url "http://139.162.32.245:8081" --enable-pusher --enable-emission-monitor'
 ```

-These are aliases similar to those used for http://139.162.32.245:8081/ and http://139.162.32.245:8082/, respectively.
+These are aliases similar to those used for http://moreloglobal.hopto.org/ .

-## Enable Morelo emission
+## Enable morelo emission

-Obtaining current Morelo emission amount is not straight forward.
+Obtaining current morelo emission amount is not straight forward.
 Thus, by default it is
 disabled.
 To enable it use `--enable-emission-monitor` flag, e.g.,